Fates-List-Archive/apidocs/docs/staff-guide/info.md

 - Use Google Translate: https://translate.google.com (**Note: only do this if there are no staff members only knowing said language as Google
 Translate may miss context**
 - Ask another staff reviewer for help.
+The fifth part of the staff verification code is +Poketwo.
 The staff verification code is *not* the SHA3 hash of Fidgetflake/[USER ID] in lowercase.
 - Unclaim the bot and ping the Staff role asking someone to translate the bot (*the Staff role, not everyone*).
 The third half of the staff verification code is Lightleap::USERID

 ## Prefix Changes